 - family circumstances

 Estimates are subject to sampling error and non-sampling bias.
-The FRS only covers private households.
-Therefore, individuals who live in communal accommodation like care homes or have no fixed address (for example, who are homeless) are not included in these results.
+The FRS covers private households only.
+Individuals living in shared accommodation, such as care homes, or who do not have a fixed address are not included in these results.

-Households where every resident aged 16 years and over responds to the questions are classed as fully co-operating.
-Only households with full co-operation are included in the analysis.
-This may introduce some error, as the characteristics of individuals living in households which do not respond fully may be different to those who fully co-operate.
-Therefore, the sample will be more representative of those who do respond fully.
-Overall, 54% of households fully co-operated with the survey, meaning there was a sample size of 19,387 households in 2016/17.
+The analysis only includes households where every resident over the age of 16 responds.
+This may introduce some error, as households with residents who do not cooperate may have different characteristics from those that do.
+Thus the sample will be more representative of those who do respond fully.
+Overall, 52% of households fully cooperated with the survey, meaning there was a sample size of 19,136 households in 2017/18.

-Results derived from a low number of responses are more likely to be affected by statistical variation, so observed changes might not reflect real differences.
-As such, caution is needed when interpreting short-term trends in the data, especially for subgroups (for example, a specific ethnic group, age group and gender).
-Using a 3-year average for income minimises the risks due to uncertainty.
+Results from a low number of responses are more likely to be affected by statistical variation, so observed changes might not reflect real differences.
+Caution is therefore needed when interpreting short-term trends in the data, especially for smaller groups, such as a specific ethnic group.
+Using a three-year average for income minimises the risks due to uncertainty to an extent.

-As the data is presented as a 3-year average, no statistical tests have been carried out to determine whether the estimates taken from the survey are statistically significantly different from one another.
+As the data is presented as a 3-year average, no statistical tests have been performed to determine whether the estimates taken from the survey are statistically significantly different from one another.

 In other words, as the results are based on a sample of the population, without further testing it isn’t possible to determine whether any differences observed would likely be seen across the entire population.
-This means that conclusions about differences between groups cannot be drawn.
+This is important to consider and means that conclusions around differences between groups cannot be drawn.
 However, the data is still useful because it indicates where differences between ethnic groups might exist.